Skip to content

 user@laptop:~$ scp -pr <netid>@login.delftblue.tudelft.nl:~/origin_folder_on_DelftBlue/remotefolder ./

-The above commands will work from either the university network, or when using EduVPN.
-If a "jump" via linux-bastion is needed, modify the above commands by replacing scp with scp -J <netid>@linux-bastion.tudelft.nl and keep the rest of the command as before.
+The above commands will work from either the university network, or when using EduVPN with "Institute Access".
+To "jump" via a TU Delft Linux bastion server, modify the above commands by replacing scp with scp -J <netid>@linux-bastion.tudelft.nl and keep the rest of the command as before.

 Note for students